knadh/otpgateway/README.md

 Providers are written as [Go plugins](https://golang.org/pkg/plugin/) that can be dynamically loaded into the gateway.
 An SMTP provider is bundled that enables e-mail address verifications by sending an OTP / verification link to user's e-mails.
 Refer to `providers/smtp/smtp.go`.
 To write a custom provider, copy the `smtp` plugin and change the methods to conform to the `otpgateway.Provider` interface and compile it as a go plugin (see the `Makefile`).

-- [solsms](https://github.com/knadh/otpgateway-solsms) - SMS provider for Solutions Infini (Indian gateway)
+- solsms   - SMS provider for Solutions Infini (Indian gateway).
+- pinpoint - SMS provider by AWS.

 # Usage